ElGonan/carssification_AI/README.md

   <em>Figure 2.
 Dataset Distribution (Validation) &nbsp;&nbsp;&nbsp; Figure 3.
 Dataset Distribution (Test)</em>
 </p>

-However since the validation and Test data are not as sustantial as the training data, Data Augmentation was applied to both validation and Test sets to increase the number of instances and improve the model's generalization capabilities.
+However since the validation and Test data are not as substantial as the training data, Data Augmentation was applied to both validation and Test sets to increase the number of instances and improve the model's generalization capabilities.
 The augmentation techniques are: